akhil3355/Laugh_Land/README.md

 ## About Luaghland

-Luaghland is more than just a joke-sharing platform; it's a space to connect with fellow joke enthusiasts, discover new forms of humor, and brighten your day with laughter.
+Luaghland is more than just a joke-sharing platform; it's a space to discover new forms of humor, and brighten your day with laughter.
 Our user-friendly interface makes it easy to share your favorite jokes, explore diverse categories, and engage with a community that appreciates the joy of laughter.

 ## Contributing